DennisSchenkel/sessionminds-backend/README.md

 <summary>User</summary>
 <br>
 The default user model from Django is used for user authentication and the profiles associated with each user.<br>
-The login method was changed from using the username to using the user's email address as the username.
+The login method was changed from using the username to using the user's email address as the username.<br>
 <br>
 </details>